Customizing Print Forms Templates

 1. Click the Fields tab.

-2. Put your cursor in the template designer area where you would like to place the field and click.
+2. Put your cursor in the template designer area where you would like to place the field.

-3. Mouse back to the field list and double click the field.
+3. Click back to the field list and double click the field.
 It will be added to the template.

 Removing Fields